Skip to main content

 Note

 Name and postcode, mobile device ID, and IMEI are not supported for Addressability use cases.
-They are only supported for Onboarding use cases.
+They are only supported for Activation use cases.

 Other fields you can include: